open-telemetry/opentelemetry-specification/specification/specification-principles.md

 Don't make users learn new concepts and behaviors for each feature they interact with in OpenTelemetry.
 This has three sub-principles:

-- Favor fewer broadly applicable features over many narrowly defined ones.
+- Favor simple, broadly applicable features.
 - Prefer similar concepts and behaviors between signals.
 - Reuse naming conventions between signals, components, where possible.